AhaLabs/witme/README.md

 ## Features

-Currently this repo is geared toward NEAR smart contracts (currently only for Rust), but the goal is to become a general purpose tool for working with [`.wit` format](https://github.com/bytecodealliance/wit-bindgen/blob/main/WIT.md).
+Currently this repo is geared toward NEAR smart contracts (currently only for Rust), but the goal is to become a general purpose tool for working with the [`.wit` format](https://github.com/bytecodealliance/wit-bindgen/blob/main/WIT.md).

 - Generate `.wit` from NEAR smart contracts written in Rust
 - Generate TS from `.wit` for interacting with contracts